Sample-path large deviations for unbounded additive functionals of the reflected random walk: Model description and main results

-For the upper bound, we replace the hitting time $T_1$ with a sufficiently large value $T$.
-This enables us to study the area of $X_n$ over the finite time horizon $[0,T]$.
-For $T$ large enough, we show that the area of the reflected random walk over the whole time horizon $[0,T]$ serves as an asymptotic upper bound for $W_1$, and it is expressed as a functional of $\bar K_n$.
-This functional is shown to be uniformly continuous in the (standard) $M_1$ topology on level sets of the rate function associated with the LDP for $\bar K_n$.
+For the upper bound, we replace the hitting time $T_1$ with a sufficiently large value $T$. \BZA{$T$ is used in the introduction, and in the first lemma of section 3... do we want to modify or we leave it?}\MBA{Thanks for the comment.
+I suggest to leave it as it is.
+I do not believe the reader will be confused by it and it is good keep notation at a minimum.}\CRA{I'd ideally change $T_i$'s to something else, but I vote for leaving as is, since there are too many of them throughout the manuscript, and we don't have many symbols left.
+I changed the function $T$ to \hyperlink{TtoUpsilon}{$\Upsilon$}, though.} This enables us to study the area of $X_n$ over the finite time horizon $[0,T]$.
+For $T$ large enough, we show that the area of the reflected random walk over the whole time horizon $[0,T]$ serves as an asymptotic upper bound for $W_1$ (see the proof of Proposition \ref{technical-proposition-for-tail-asymptotics}), and it is expressed as a functional of $\bar K_n$ (see Lemma \ref{intermediate-lemma}).
+This functional is shown to be uniformly continuous in the $M_1'$ topology on level sets of the rate function associated with the LDP for $\bar K_n$ (cf.\ Lemma \ref{uniformcontinuity}).
 Invoking Result \ref{extensionmogulskildp}, recently established in \cite{vysotsky}, we get a large deviation upper bound.

-For the lower bound, we confine the functional of the area under the busy period, over a fixed time horizon by imposing an extra condition.
-Subsequently, we derive a variational problem associated with the lower bound.
-Lastly, we show that $\mathcal{B}_0$ has the same value as the variational problem associated with the large deviation upper and lower bound.
+For the lower bound, we confine the functional of the area under the busy period, over a fixed time horizon by imposing an extra condition, see the proof of Proposition \ref{technical-proposition-for-tail-asymptotics}.
+Subsequently, we exploit some regularity properties of a variational problem associated with the lower bound to show that $\mathcal{B}_0$ has the same optimal value as the variational problem associated with the large deviation upper and lower bounds.
+We have organized the presentation in such a way that analytic details associated to variational problems are gathered in Section \ref{additionalproofsection}.

-For $\bar{V}_n$ we follow the same approach with some slight modifications.
-In order to carry out our analysis for $\bar V_n$, we associate the tail of $W_1$ with the tail of $\bar{V}_n$ through Lemmas~\ref{timereversibility}, and \ref{lastcycleequivalence}.
-We prove that $\bar V_n$ has similar tail asymptotics to that of $W_1$, initialized from the steady state of $X_n$ i.e;
+For $V_n$, we follow the same approach with some slight modifications.
+In order to carry out our analysis for $V_n$, we associate the tail of $V_n$ with the tail of $W_1$ through Lemmas~\ref{timereversibility} and \ref{lastcycleequivalence}.
+In particular, we prove that

-For this reason, it is necessary to invoke tail asymptotics for the steady state distribution $\pi$ of $X_n$.
-To this end, we use a result in \cite{nuyenszwart} (see Result~\ref{steadystateasymptotics}) regarding the asymptotic behavior of the invariant measure of homogeneous Markov chains.
-Lastly, we repeat the same steps as in the analysis of $W_1$.
-Namely, we derive large deviation upper and lower bounds and we show that they coincide.
+To show this, we also rely on Result~\ref{steadystateasymptotics} from \cite{nuyenszwart}, describing the asymptotic behavior of the invariant measure $\pi$.
+Lastly, we repeat similar steps as in the analysis of $W_1$.